sciZer0/7/v/README.md

 *1,820,000,000  Addresses per year*

-it becames obvious that the Worldcoin project might create Public Addresses of billions of people in just some years.
+it becames more clear that the Worldcoin project might create Public Addresses of billions of people in just some years.

 In particular,
 these Public Addresses will be absolutely-good for making various token-airdrops.

 The realization of this idea will lead to that each new global project on Earth will have an easy and cheap tool to start up right away with a user base of billions of people, airdropping its tokens (incentive points) to people of the base.

-Nearly each new global retal project will have the ability to start very powerfully, regardless of big money and "useful" connections.
+Nearly each new global b2p project will have the ability to start very powerfully.

-The moat/ptotection of any successful business project will only be that the project must provide customers/users the conditions that are
+The moat/ptotection of any successful global business project will only be that the project must provide customers/users the conditions that are
 **extremely-hard** for competitors to **improve**.

 All customers/users will be common — meaning any project might use this biggest user base.